bitnami/containers/bitnami/owncloud/README.md

 # Upgrade this application

-Bitnami provides up-to-date versions of MariaDB and OwnCloud, including security patches, soon after they are made upstream.
+Bitnami provides up-to-date versions of MariaDB and ownCloud, including security patches, soon after they are made upstream.
 We recommend that you follow these steps to upgrade your container.
-We will cover here the upgrade of the OwnCloud container.
+We will cover here the upgrade of the ownCloud container.
 For the MariaDB upgrade see https://github.com/bitnami/bitnami-docker-mariadb/blob/master/README.md#upgrade-this-image

 1. Get the updated images: